Shopping Cart

 Perhaps there was never any more fine-tuned clothing-optional policy intent before year 2000, when introduced most recently, because of then-manager Mary H.'s mother, Pat.
 She'd worked the front desk a dozen years, alternating with Pat's sister CeeCee. (read their story in Something about Mary) Her sudden passing in 2000 left Mary too devastated to be concerned about much of anything.
 She had kept no-nudity policy enforced mostly in deference to her mom, who was uncomfortable with notion.

-Too often there seemed a battle for dominance between freebodies and textiles for proper dress/undress code that was too weird for words.
-A dressed group might be having lunch on sundeck, smugly conformist, hiding away in their decency uniforms, as it were, could make those nearby nude and coursing through the spa cycle, feel...well, naked.
-It would've been funny if it weren't so tragic.
+At times, there seemed a battle for dominance between freebodies and textiles for proper dress/undress code.
+It was too weird for words.
+A dressed group might be having lunch on sundeck, smugly conformist, hidden away in their decency uniforms (as it were), making those nearby nude and coursing through the spa cycle, feel...well, naked.

-Stewart Springs, again, never developed the focused mindful policy of other springs, crucial for any successful, safe-atmosphere clothing-optional operation.
+Stewart Springs, again, never developed the focused policy of other springs, crucial for any successful, safe-atmosphere clothing-optional operation.

-New 'ownership' would've then concluded there was a dire need to push re-set button and ban nudity outright...they totally agreed with vision: rid the place of kinky, modest-spending countercultural riff-raff -- including sweat lodge -- clear the way for transitional phase of, at least for a while, courting more upscale, conventional-minded crowd or viable-culture challenged mainstream...either target group better suiting control-minded, buttoned-down druthers of Pneuma Foundation and helping set the proper tone
+New 'ownership' would've then concluded there was a need to push the re-set button and ban nudity outright.
+They totally agreed with the vision: rid the place of kinky, modest-spending countercultural riff-raff -- including the sweat lodge -- clear the way for a transitional phase of, at least for a while, courting more upscale, conventional-minded crowd or the viable-culture challenged mainstream...either target group better suiting the control-minded, buttoned-down druthers of the Pneuma Foundation, thus helping set the proper tone for the informally renamed Pneuma Retreat Centre and the outfit's ostensible world headquarters.

 "There are few nudities as